Terafora/Terafora/README.md

 </ul>

 <h2 align="center"><img src="./pixeldasher2.gif"> Currently Working On:</h2>
-<li>Making a Full-Stack web app called Sekai Experience to further my understanding of full-stack development as well as learn some new tricks</li>
+<li>Making a Full-Stack web app using Go called DocuDefense where users can setup an account and securely save PDF files for things such as contracts.
+I'm focussing on pushing myself to use new technologies in this project to improve my abilities as a developer.</li>
-<li>Making a MERN stack blog to follow my journey for learning to create VR projects in Unreal Engine and to making a fully-realised game, "Project Exit Velocity"</li>
+<li>Making a MERN stack blog to follow my journey for learning to create VR projects in ThreeJS, WebVR, WebGL and Blender as well as my journey to making a fully-realised game, "Project Exit Velocity"</li>
 <li>Looking for work </li>

 <h2 align="center">Other</h2>